-Daniel Valtueña is a PhD candidate in the Department of Latin American, Iberian, and Latino Cultures.
+Daniel Valtueña received his PhD in Latin American, Iberian, and Latino Cultures in 2022.
 He earned his BA in Art History at Universidad Complutense de Madrid and his research focuses on contemporary Iberian cultures and queer theories.
 His dissertation España rarita: performances festivas en tiempos queer (2008-2020) addressed contemporary Iberian artistic practices in the intersection of queer and national identities after the 2008 financial crisis.
-In 2016 he was awarded the Premio Talento Joven in the category of Culture by the Madrid Region for his arts management trajectory and in 2020 he received the National Undergraduate Studies Award in Art History by the Spanish Government.
-He curates the Artist-in-residence program at New York University’s KJCC.
-Follow him on Instagram at @danielvaltuena.
+In 2016 he was awarded the Young Talent Award in the category of Culture by the Madrid Region for his arts management trajectory and in 2020 he received the National Undergraduate Studies Award in Art History by the Spanish Government.

 Andrew Viñales was born and raised in the Bronx, New York by proud Puerto Rican and Dominican families.
 He is a recent initiate in the Lukumí Afro-Cuban Orisha tradition, as well as an oral historian and cultural worker passionate about highlighting the experiences of queer Afro-Latinx politics, culture, and spirituality.
 Currently, he is a PhD student in cultural anthropology.
 He hopes to develop his skills in digital storytelling and facilitation as tools to take his work outside of traditional academic settings and put it in service to Afro-Latinxs in the US and in Latin America.